agungTuanany/Advanced-NodeJS-StephenGrider/chapter_02_enhancing_NodeJS_performance/README.md

-However we start to run into some big issues when these **incoming request** takes **some amount time** to process; So if we have some request coming in that requires a lot of processing power like a lot of JavaScript that take a long time to run through, then NodeJS server is not going to be able to process incoming requests as effectively as they otherwise would.
+However we start to run into some big issues when these **incoming request** takes **some amount time** to process; So if we have some request coming in that requires a lot of processing power; like a lot of JavaScript that take a long time to run through, then NodeJS server is not going to be able to process incoming requests as effectively as they otherwise would.